abcsFrederick/spacesavers2/docs/e2e.md

 ## spacesavers2_e2e

-This is a wrapper to run `spacesavers2_ls` followed by `spacesavers2_finddup`.
+This is a wrapper to run all the `spacesavers2` commands in the correct order.
 It automatically:

-- loads appropriate env on BIOWULF
 - adds appropriate prefixes to output files (including time)
+- catalogs files in the folder provided
+- finds duplicates
+- finds high-value duplicates
+- creates blamematrix

 This is ideal wrapper to be added as a cronjob.